 What both the dominant discourse on growth – and the dominant voices promoting ‘inclusive growth’ – often fail to identify is the heterogeneous nature of economic growth.
 Without further definition, the promotion of economic growth fails to distinguish between economic activity as diverse as speculative property investment and the development of small-scale worker cooperatives.
 Without this definitional work, and without assessing the economic alternatives already emerging within Greater Manchester, the Greater Manchester commitment to economic growth is liable to fail in its aspiration to ‘maximise the ability of all residents to share in the benefits of [GM’s] economic growth and prosperity’ (GMSF, p.96).

-Through a collaborative mapping exercise, Jam and Justice has begun to both create a definition of - and to ‘make visible’ - the alternative economic sector in Greater Manchester.
+Through a collaborative mapping exercise, Jam and Justice began to both create a definition of - and to ‘make visible’ - the alternative economic sector in Greater Manchester.
 The research questions that underpinned the research were:

 - How can we differentiate between different types of actually-existing economic growth?